 The Sonos Beam Gen 2 is a 5.0 setup that's the upgraded version of the Sonos Beam.
-It keeps the same compact design as its predecessor, but it adds in Dolby Atmos support so you can enjoy movies and other height content on your favorite streaming platforms.
+It keeps the same compact design as its predecessor, but it adds Dolby Atmos support so you can enjoy movies and other height content on your favorite streaming platforms.
 It's a Wi-Fi-enabled soundbar that you can control using either Amazon Alexa or Google Assistant, and its compatibility with the Sonos S2 app makes it easy to integrate into your existing Sonos ecosystem.
 Also, you can add on a separate subwoofer and satellites from the manufacturer if you wish to improve its performance.

-The Sonos Beam Gen 2 is good for dialogue-centric content like TV shows and podcasts.
+The Sonos Beam Gen 2 is good for dialogue-centric TV shows and podcasts.
 It's a 5.0 soundbar, so it has a discrete center channel to improve vocal clarity in the mix.
 Its balanced sound, especially in the mids, ensures that dialogue reproduces with accuracy and clarity, and you can always use its dialogue enhancement tool to make voices more crisp.
 That said, when it comes to podcasts and audiobooks, you're limited to Wi-Fi if you want to stream wirelessly from your mobile devices, as there's no Bluetooth support.

 The Sonos Beam Gen 2 is decent for movies.
 This 5.0 setup supports lots of different audio formats, which you'll likely come across on different streaming platforms and Blu-rays.
 Despite its small size, it provides a wide soundstage that stretches sound into the space around your room.
 However, it doesn't perform as well as setups with rear satellites, and that's especially noticeable with Atmos and Dolby Digital content.
-Plus, the lack of a sub means your couch doesn't shake during action-heavy scenes like it would at a movie theater.
+Plus, the lack of a sub means your couch doesn't shake during action-heavy scenes like at a movie theater.

 This soundbar is available in 'Black' and 'White' color variants.
 We expect both variants to perform similarly.
 We tested the 'Black' version, and you can see the label for the model we tested here.

 The Sonos Beam Gen 2 is a 5.0 setup that's the upgraded version of the 3.0 Sonos Beam.
 Despite its small size, it has a wide, immersive-sounding soundstage that rivals home theater tower speakers.
 Unlike its predecessor, it also supports Dolby Atmos content.
+If you're looking at competing brands, the Bose Smart Soundbar is another small all-in-one option that has a slightly better surround and Atmos performance, but its stereo soundstage isn't as big.

 See our recommendations for the best small soundbars, the best Dolby Atmos soundbars, and the best soundbars under $500.